 - Shirase finds Hinata’s passport in her purse.
 I kind of expected the passport to magically turn up, but I have to say that having it show up in someone else’s purse is probably the most realistic choice they can make.
 All is fine now.

 - For anyone fortunate enough to not have been exposed to this fruit, let me reiterate that durians are truly horrendous things.
-There was a time when my dad accepted the advice of this naturopath and decided that he must eat durian every day in order for his cortisol levels to return to normal.
-Basically, the house smelled like durians for many months straight.
+There was a time when my dad took the advice of a naturopath and decided that he must eat durian every day in order for his cortisol levels to return to normal.
+The house smelled like durians for many months straight.
 Every container that abominable fruit ever touched smelled even after repeated washing.
 This stuff is super expensive in North America too.
 A whole durian can cost up to $70 CAD.
-Eat durians at your own risk…
+Eat durians at your own risk!

 So yes, I really liked this episode!
 But man, they’re not even in Antarctica yet at the halfway mark.
 And Fremantle’s going to take another episode, at least.
 I don’t mind it – I like seeing different countries.
 Not quite what I expected from the snowy OP though!